Introduction to Web Page Development

 Advanced Web Design Practices

 Introduction to the Document Object Model.
 Client-side scripting is used to dynamically change the presentation of a webpage.
 Additionally, asynchronous server requests with formatted data displays are covered.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BWM254.
+3 Credits (3 Lecture) Prerequisite(s): BWM254.
 Spring Only.

 Study and design of interactive media that can be used to create games or simulations, interactive motion graphics, or rich Internet applications.
 Skill development includes using popular animation software driven by scripting languages.
 Course work includes several projects involving the planning, design, and implementation of interactive animation.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BWM254.
+3 Credits (3 Lecture) Prerequisite(s): BWM254.
 Fall Only.

 Web Project Management